JadeWang96/interview/README_en.md

     * For internal network or network service provider to automatically assign IP addresses to users
     * For internal network administrators as a means of central management of all computers
 * SNMP (Simple Network Management Protocol) forms part of the Internet protocol family defined by the Internet Engineering Task Force (IETF).
 The protocol can support a network management system to monitor whether the devices connected to the network have any management concerns.

+##### When you type a URL and press enter, what is the process behind the page loading?

+1. Type an URL into address bar in browser.
+2. The browser parses the URL to find the protocol, host, port, and path and forms a HTTP request.
+3. To reach the host, it does a DNS lookup on the host
+4. Then a socket needs to be opened from the user's computer to that IP number, on the port specified (most often port 80) When a connection is open, the HTTP request is sent to the host
+5. The host forwards the request to the server software (most often Apache) configured to listen on the specified port
+6. The server inspects the request, and launches the server plugin needed to handle the request
+7. The plugin gets access to the full request, and starts to prepare a HTTP response.
+8. To construct the response a database is accessed.
+A database search is made, based on parameters in the path (or data) of the request
+9. The plugin combines that data with some meta data (in the form of HTTP headers), and sends the HTTP response back to the browser.
+10. The browser receives the response, and parses the HTML in the response
+11. A DOM tree is built out of the broken HTML
+12. Javascript is parsed and executed, and DOM nodes are moved and style information is updated accordingly
+13. The browser renders the page on the screen according to the DOM tree and the style information for each node
+14. You see the page on the screen

 <a id="network-programming"></a>